 MHRS is fully committed to a year-round stakeholder engagement process.
-Preparation and development of this MHSA Three-Year Plan included meetings hosted in multiple venues in each region of the County, interactive countywide webinars, sessions hosted in collaboration with Wellness Centers, and a collaborative event hosted with Community Voices, a citizen group invested in supporting MHSA

-CPP activities.
-Scheduled meetings were held throughout Orange County prior to and during the Three-Year Plan posting period.
-Different from previous years, MHRS posted the Three-Year Plan for 30 day public review and comment while concurrently hosting 21 additional CPP meetings.
-This allowed stakeholders the opportunity to access the "live" Plan and comment forms in real time versus waiting until the meetings to review the plan had ended.
-The information contained below, provides a detailed overview of the CPP process for the Three-Year Plan.
+Preparation and development of this MHSA Three-Year Plan included meetings hosted in multiple venues in each region of the County, interactive countywide webinars, sessions hosted in collaboration with Wellness Centers, and a collaborative event hosted with Community Voices, a citizen group invested in supporting MHSA CPP activities.
+Scheduled meetings will be held throughout Orange County during the Three-Year Plan posting period.
+Different from previous years, MHRS posted the Three-Year Plan for 30 day public comment and posting while concurrently hosting the additional CPP meetings.
+This will allow stakeholders the opportunity to access the "live" Plan and comment forms in real time versus waiting until the meetings to review the plan had ended.
+The information contained below, provides a detailed overview of the intended CPP process for the Three-Year Plan.
+This section will be updated and finalized as part of the final Plan.

-To meet the requirements of the MHSA, extensive outreach was conducted to promote the MHSA Three Year Plan Community Program Planning (CPP) process.
+To meet the requirements of the MHSA, extensive outreach will be conducted to promote the MHSA Three Year Plan Community Program Planning (CPP) process.
 A variety of methods were used at multiple levels to give stakeholders, including consumers, family members, community members, and partner agencies the opportunity to have their feedback included and their voice heard.
-This included press releases to local media outlets, including culturally specific media, and posting on the HCA website, distribution of emails and flyers to community partners, community and contracted organizations, other county agencies, cultural committees, and regularly scheduled stakeholder meetings, such as the Orange County Behavioral Health Advisory Board.
+This included press releases to local media outlets, including culturally specific media and posting on the HCA website, distribution of emails and flyers to community partners, community and contracted organizations, other county agencies, cultural committees, and regularly scheduled stakeholder meetings, such as the Orange County Behavioral Health Advisory Board.
 These materials were distributed to representatives of our diverse populations.
-Social media sites, such as Instagram, Facebook, and Twitter were also used to extend the reach of the agency in connecting interested community members with the stakeholder process.
-Finally, a recording of the Three-Year Plan overview was posted for easy access for individuals who were unable to join a live session.
+Social media sites, such as Instagram, were also used to extend the reach of the agency in connecting interested community members with the stakeholder process.
+Finally, a zoom recording of the Three-Year Plan overview was posted for easy access for individuals who were unable to join a live session.
 You can access this recording at Orange County MHSA Three Year Program and Expenditure Plan Overview for FY 2023-24 through 2025-26. - YouTube.

-The MHSA Manager and Component Leads, in conjunction with the Office of Equity (OE), and HCA Communications have responsibility for coordination and management of the Community Program Planning
+The MHSA Manager and Component Leads, in conjunction with the Office of Equity (OE), and HCA Communications have responsibility for coordination and management of the Community Program Planning (CPP) process.

-(CPP) process.
 This process was built upon existing stakeholder engagement components, mechanisms, and collaborative networks within the behavioral health system.
-In many cases, meetings were held virtually or in the community at sites where consumers were already comfortable attending services, events, and meetings.
+In many cases, meetings were held in the community at sites where consumers were already comfortable attending services, events, and meetings.